MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 c_{0}`, :math:`\epsilon_{q} = \epsilon_{1}\,(\epsilon_{4} - T) +
 \epsilon_{3}\,(\epsilon_{4} - T_{S})` have been introduced.
 The
 quadratic equation in :math:`S_{b}` is solved and the smaller non-negative root is used.
-In the MITgcm-code, the ice shelf salinity :math:`S_{I}` is always zero and the quadratic equation simplifies to
+In the MITgcm code, the ice shelf salinity :math:`S_{I}` is always zero and the quadratic equation simplifies to

 .. math::